 Many new crops are being introduced in the GM seed segment as it being widely accepted by countries all over the world.
-However, issues relating to increase in soil corrosion, threats to endangered species, creation of poisonous weeds and lower yield are major challenges faced by the market.
-Latin America and Asia Pacific is expected to lead in production and consumption of commercial seeds including conventional and biotech seeds.
+However, issues relating to increasing in soil corrosion, threats to endangered species, the creation of poisonous weeds and lower yield are major challenges faced by the market.
+Latin America and Asia-Pacific is expected to lead in production and consumption of commercial seeds including conventional and biotech seeds.
 The market has seen many mergers and acquisitions since 2001 which has lead to higher degree of consolidation.
-Future trends in the market are also pointing towards oligopolistic market scenario as a number of small firms will either opt for accumulation strategy or exit strategies.
+Future trends in the market are also pointing towards oligopolistic market scenario as some small firms will either opt for accumulation strategy or exit strategies.
 This will result in high concentration of the market consisting of only a few market players.

 The conventional seed was the leading segment accounting for 52.9% of the commercial seeds market revenue in 2013.
 Maize seeds had the highest demand accounting for 44.0% of global seeds, followed by soybean and vegetable in 2013.
 Additionally, maize is expected to retain its position followed by Cotton, which is expected to have 7.4% CAGR from 2014 to 2020.
 Biotech/GM seed is expected to be the fastest growing segment with estimated CAGR of 10.3% from 2014 to 2020.
 Soybean was the largest consumed biotech seeds in 2013 accounting for 42.5% of market revenue.
 The growing demand for soybean as a raw material for the production of biofuels is expected to be a key driver for the development of the market.